UNIVERSITY OF TORONTO

 MEng: 10 one-term courses or 7 courses + 1 project; no exams, languages, research, or practical experience required, 1-6 years.

-MASc: 5 one-term courses, oral defense of thesis, research, no languages or practical experience, 2 years.
+MASc: 4 one-term courses, oral defence of thesis, research, no languages or practical experience, 2 years.

 Nonthesis option: no.

-PhD: 5 one-term courses, oral qualifying exam, thesis seminar, 3rd year annual progress meeting, oral defense of thesis, research, no languages or practical experience, 4 years.
+PhD: 5 one-term courses, oral qualifying exam, annual progress meetings, oral defense of thesis, research, no languages or practical experience, 4 years.

-Electives (terms): Design of Workplaces (1), Experimental Methods in HF Research (1), Analytical Methods in HF Research (1), HF in Information Technology (1), Human Control of Telerobotic Systems (1), Engineering Psychology and Human Performance (1), Cognitive Work Analysis (1), Theoretical Foundations of HF (1), Human Computer Interface Design of Complex Systems (1).
+Electives (terms): Design of Workplaces (1), Experimental Methods in HF Research (1), Analytical Methods in HF Research (1), Statistical Models in Empirical Research (1), Human-Automation Interaction (1), Engineering Psychology and Human Performance (1), Analysis and Design of Cognitive Work (1), Human Computer Interface Design for Complex Systems (1), Human Factors Integration, Human Factors in Transportation (1).

 Recommended courses outside department: n/a

 Class size: varies